MattBry/ruritania/readme.md

 Your Ruritania data will exist in two folders in the directory in which you have created: data and wiki.
 The data folder contains JSON files that are used to render the HTML files for the wiki.
 ## FAQ
-Q. This sucks

-A. It's version 0.0.4, sod off.

-Q. That was very rude.
+Q. This is very incomplete.

 A. Sorry.
 This is a labor of love I work on when I feel like it.
 Entities will be made more complex, and more entities will be added, in the future.

 Q. The CLI doesn't work.

-A. Install a newer version of Node with `nvm install` or switch to a newer one with `nvm use`, you troglodyte.
+A. Install a newer version of Node with `nvm install` or switch to a newer one with `nvm use`.